lostintangent/gitdoc/README.md

 GitDoc is a Visual Studio Code extension that allows you to automatically commit/push/pull changes on save.
 This gives you the simplicity of a Google/Word Doc (creating "snapshots" by saving, not by running `git commit`), but with the richness of git history, and the ability to easily [share](https://github.com) your work.
 You can enable these auto-commits during specific periods (e.g. when you're working on a feature branch and want to track the evolution of a change), permanently on [specific branches](#auto-commiting-specific-branches) (e.g. you have a `docs` repo that you want to version like a document), or only for [specific files](#auto-commiting-specific-files) (e.g. auto-commmit `*.md` files, but nothing else).
 This allows you to easily switch between "versioning modalities", in order to support the diverse set of use cases that can benefit from being stored in a git repo (e.g. team projects, your personal blog, school work, etc.)

-Commits are only created for [error-free code](#error-detection), which allows you to author and save changes, knowing you aren't accidentally commiting invalid states.
+By default, commits are only created for [error-free code](#error-detection), which allows you to author and save changes, knowing you aren't accidentally persisting invalid states.
 Additionally, just because you're auto-commmiting your changes, doesn't mean you lose control over your version history.
-When needed, you can easily [restore](#restoring-versions), [undo](#undoing-changes), and/or [squash](#squashing-versions) versions, without needing to memorize the [magic of git](https://sethrobertson.github.io/GitFixUm/fixup.html).
+When needed, you can easily [restore](#restoring-versions), [undo](#undoing-changes), and/or [squash](#squashing-versions) versions, without needing to memorize the [magic of git](https://sethrobertson.github.io/GitFixUm/fixup.html) 🦸‍♀️

 <img width="700px" src="https://user-images.githubusercontent.com/116461/79521572-5a3bfe00-800e-11ea-83a0-8e125122fa8f.gif" />

 ## Getting Started

 1. Install this extension
-2. Run the `GitDoc: Enable` command, and notice that your status bar now includes a `GitDoc` button.
+2. Run the `GitDoc: Enable` command, and notice that your status bar now includes a "mirror" icon button.
 This indicates that `GitDoc` is enabled 🚀
 3. Open a file, make a change, and then save it
 4. Open the `Timeline` view on the `Explorer` tab (or run `git log`), and within 30s, notice that a new commit was created on your behalf
 5. Select the top item in the `Timeline` view to see the diff of the change you just made